launchrctl/launchr/docs/actions.md

 ### Container environment flags

+ * `--entrypoint`      Entrypoint: Overwrite the default ENTRYPOINT of the image
+ * `--exec`            Exec: Overwrite CMD definition of the container
  * `--no-cache`        No cache: Send command to build container without cache
  * `--remove-image`    Remove Image: Remove an image after execution of action
  * `--use-volume-wd`   Use volume as a WD: Copy the working directory to a container volume and not bind local paths.
 Usually used with remote environments.